What Bash Scripting Is and Why Server Administrators Rely on It

 This command finds all .log files in /var/log that have not been modified in the last 30 days and compresses them with gzip.
 The -exec flag runs the specified command on each file found.
 The \; at the end tells find where the command ends.

-For more complex processing, combine find with a while read loop.
+For more complex processing, combine find with a while read loop to handle each file individually.

 find /var/www -type f -name "*.php" -mtime -7 | while read filepath; do